saksham-chaturvedii/Znake-Game-Project/README.md

 ## Description

-This is a simple old-school CLI-based snake game written in C++.
+This is a simple old-school CLI-based snake game.
 As evident as it might be, the snake's name is "Znake".\
 I worked on it as a personal project to:
 * Have fun!
 * Learn something new in C++.